MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/orch-integration-toolkit/integration-pack-wizard.md

 # Integration Pack Wizard

 The Integration Pack Wizard (IP Wizard) allows you to create a new Integration Pack from an existing _Integration assembly_. _Integration assemblies_ can be authored using the Command-Line Activity Wizard (`CLIActivityWizard`) or using the Orchestrator SDK.
 The IP Wizard (`IPWizard`) packages the assemblies, dependent files, and required metadata into a `.OIP` file that can be deployed via the Orchestrator Deployment Manager.
 You can create professional-looking Integration Packs with full branding and custom icons, or simply package up command-line activities so that they can be more easily deployed using the IP Wizard.

-## Deciding when to create an integration pack
+## Decide when to create an integration pack

 It’s important to decide whether it’s appropriate to use activities individually with the Toolkit’s **.NET Integration Pack** activities, or it's better to create and deploy all the activities in an Integration Pack.